biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

         4401 m_jan2020    20   0   10872   2868   1792 S   0.0   0.3   0:00.65 bash
         58338 m_jan2020    20   0   24204   9796   8320 S   0.0   1.0   0:04.89 samtools

+If you want to obtain an alignment file in the `SAM` format enter the following:

+        bwa mem /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa /home/m_jan2020/course/data/SAMEA2569438.chr10_1.fastq.gz /home/m_jan2020/course/data/SAMEA2569438.chr10_2.fastq.gz -o SAMEA2569438.chr10.sam

+Finally, if you want to generate an alignment in the CRAM format do the following:

+        bwa mem /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa /home/m_jan2020/course/data/SAMEA2569438.chr10_1.fastq.gz /home/m_jan2020/course/data/SAMEA2569438.chr10_2.fastq.gz |samtools view -C -T /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa > SAMEA2569438.cram

-### 4.2 The SAM alignment format
+### The SAM alignment format
 The Sequence Alignment Format (SAM) is a text-based format (check the Wikipedia [entry](https://en.wikipedia.org/wiki/SAM_(file_format))), used for representing the alignment of the short reads in the FASTQ files to the reference sequence.
 This format is not compressed and it is preferable to convert it to its binary equivalent (BAM) or to the ultra-compressed equivalent called CRAM to facilitate its handling and storage.

-Compare the diferent file sizes for each of the alignment files by listing the directory content:
+Compare the diferent file sizes for each of the alignment files generated in the previous section by listing the directory content:

-        $ ls -lh
+        m_jan2020@mjan2020VirtualBox:~$ ls -lh

 And you get:

+        total 135M
+        drwxrwxr-x 3 m_jan2020 m_jan2020 4.0K Nov 26 17:52 postprocessing
-        -rw-rw-r-- 1 m_2020 m_2020 109M Nov 25 17:12 SAMEA2569438.chr10.bam
+        -rw-rw-r-- 1 m_jan2020 m_jan2020  32M Dec  3 14:46 SAMEA2569438.chr10.bam
-        -rw-rw-r-- 1 m_2020 m_2020 308M Nov 25 17:34 SAMEA2569438.chr10.sam
+        -rw-rw-r-- 1 m_jan2020 m_jan2020  91M Dec  3 14:48 SAMEA2569438.chr10.sam
-        -rw-rw-r-- 1 m_2020 m_2020  42M Nov 25 17:38 SAMEA2569438.cram
+        -rw-rw-r-- 1 m_jan2020 m_jan2020  13M Dec  3 14:50 SAMEA2569438.cram

 <mark>CRAM format reference (https://www.internationalgenome.org/faq/what-are-cram-files/)</mark>

-Alignment files in this format (format specification is described [here](https://samtools.github.io/hts-specs/SAMv1.pdf)) start with an optional header section followed by the alignment lines.
+The alignment files in the `SAM` format (format specification is described [here](https://samtools.github.io/hts-specs/SAMv1.pdf)) start with an optional header section followed by the alignment lines.

  All header lines start with '@' and are used to represent different metadata elements like the reference version and the chromosome sequence ids used in the alignment, the technology used for generating the sequence data, if the alignment file is sorted or unsorted, etc ...

  The alignment lines are characterized by having 11 mandatory fields:

 | Col         | Field       | Type     | Brief description                     |
 | ----------- | ----------- | -------- | ------------------------------------- |